 From my research I have taken care to not simply replicate the stage development ideas already out there.
-In order to define my theory as my own, it was necessary to replicate the development grids of Kegan and Laske but using Cognitive Intentions and Thinking Styles as the focus, rather than levels of complexity.
+In order to define my theory as my own, it was necessary to replicate the development grids of Kegan and Laske but using Cognitive Intentions and Thinking Styles as the focus, rather than stages of complexity.
 The following grid is the outcome.
-Please keep coming back as it will evolve over time, with post-doc work and evidence-based studies.

 2.0 – Instrumental: Ruled by needs, desires, wishes; “two world hypothesis” – everything is black and white.

 2.2 – Beginning to be influenced by physical and imagined others

 2.4 – Conflicted over risking exposure to others’ feelings and thoughts; resolution downwards to level 2

 2.6 – Conflicted, but with more detachment from own needs and desires; resolution upwards to level 3